nuodb/nuodb-helm-charts/docs/HowToHashiCorpVault.md

 - `Key` = a combination of a private key with its corresponding X509 certificate chain.
 These are usually saved in a PKCS12 file such as `nuoadmin.p12`.
 - `NuoDB Admin` = admin interface for domain and database management.
-Started by the [Admin Chart](../stable/admin/README.md).
+For information on how to start the NuoDB Admin tier, see [Admin Chart](../stable/admin/README.md).
 - `CA` = Certificate Authority

 ## Generating NuoDB Keys
-You can either create your own TLS keys or create them using the convenience script provided with the docker image:
+You can either create your own TLS keys or create them using the convenience script included in the NuoDB docker image:

 ```
 docker run --rm -d --name create-tls-keys nuodb/nuodb-ce:latest -- tail -f /dev/null